rhildred/UX221PluginIntroduction/README.md

 ```

 The programming patterns of selection and delegate are part of a set of basic patterns that we typically use for wordpress plugins.
 Another pattern that we used without knowing it is called sequence.
-In the sequence pattern, which governs pretty much imperative programming code is executed an expression at a time from left to right top to bottom.
+The sequence pattern governs pretty much all imperative programming.
+Code is executed an expression at a time from left to right top to bottom.
 For instance:

 ```